-We are about to start another school year and if your child has allergies or asthma, there is more to think about than just school supplies and new shoes.
+If your child has allergies or asthma, there is more to think about than just next year's class schedule and outgrown clothing!
 With nearly 50 million Americans suffering from allergies, and a large percent of those under the age of 18, it’s not surprising that there are two million missed school days each year due to pollen allergies.
 Symptoms can range from annoying to miserable and not only impact day-to-day functioning, but also sleep, which can cause exhaustion, another contributor to poor performance at school.

 Numerous studies have been conducted comparing pollen counts and student test scores.
 These studies indicate that when allergy sufferers attend school they perform worse than their peers who do not suffer from allergies.